There are a host of different current accounts to choose from, each of which offers something a little different.

 These are the most expensive tariffs, and also the ones subject to the price rises suppliers announce around this time of year.

-*Based on average savings for customers that applied to switch via MoneySuperMarket, Jan - Aug 17
+*Based on the average saving for customers that applied to switch via MoneySuperMarket, March 2018

 It’s important to take a proactive attitude towards where you are keeping your savings.
 Check what rate you are currently getting and have a look around at the alternative options to see if you can find a better return.